CRI-iAtlas/iatlas-data/data_model/README.md

 ## Data Structure

-Information on the data structure can be found in the `data_model` folder which contains this [DATA_STRUCTURES.md](DATA_STRUCTURES.md#iatlas-data-structures) markdown file.
+Information on the data structure can be found in the `feather_files` folder which contains this [README.md](../feather_files/README.md#iatlas-data-structures) markdown file.

 ## Data Model Diagram